joaoaugustodev/fancybox-vanilla/README.md

 ## Welcome to FancyBox Vanilla JS
 its very simple use this pluging without dependency of the other lib or framework

-> This is a simple documentation for who want use
+> This is a simple documentation for who want to use

 Well, its simple